kwojtkowiak/kwojtkowiak/README.md

 - 👋 Hi, I’m @kwojtkowiak
 - 👀 I’m interested in python and game development.
 I'm taking my first steps currently.
 - 🌱 I’m learning python and programming basics at the moment.
-Next stop: unity.
+Next stop: frontend (js + angular)
-- 💞️ I’m currently collaborating on Voidborne game.
+- 💞️ I’m currently helping on Voidborne game.
 - 📫 How to reach me - use the following mail: krzysztof.kw96@gmail.com

 <!---